influxdata/docs-v2/content/influxdb/v2.3/reference/release-notes/influxdb.md

 ### Features

-- Add the `--instance-id` option to `influxd` runtime to add the  `_instance_id` tag to remote replications metrics.
-Helps to identify where the metrics came from and ensures that two instances don't overwrite each others' data.
+- Add the [`--instance-id`](/influxdb/v2.3/reference/config-options/?t=JSON#instance-id) flag to `influxd` runtime to add the `_instance_id` tag to remote replications metrics.
+Helps to identify where the metrics came from, and ensures that two instances don't overwrite each others' data.
 - Add signifier to replication `user-agent` to signify when replication write requests are made.
 Helps to identify metrics written via replications.

 #### Flux advancement highlights